You might be an expert in the Upside Down.

 You can browse Amazon Prime’s Korean content, but unfortunately, the list combines movies and TV, so finding Korean drama series requires some hunting.
 Additionally, some options charge an additional fee for viewing.
-At the time of publication, “신감독의 슬기로운 사생활” (“The Sensible Life of Director Shin”) is one Korean drama available for free with an Amazon Prime subscription.
+At the time of publication, “신감독의 슬기로운 사생활” (“The Sensible Life of Director Shin”) was one Korean drama available for free with an Amazon Prime subscription, but you’ll have to check Amazon for the current availability.
 The show follows a man making how-to videos.

 Additionally, you may be able to find some Korean TV show DVDs for sale on Amazon.
-For instance, “태양의 후예” (“Descendants of the Sun”), which follows a romance in a fictional war-torn country, is available as a DVD set with English subtitles.
+For instance, you can check the availability of the English-subtitled DVD of “태양의 후예” (“Descendants of the Sun”), which follows a romance in a fictional war-torn country.

 No need to suffer from binge-induced guilt.
 With these 12 resources for watching Korean dramas, you can be proud of your addiction.